 I started my career working in the admissions office at the University of Chicago, my alma mater.
 Later, I joined UC Berkeley's Management, Entrepreneurship, and Technology program—where we accepted only 2% of applicants.
 Now, I sit on the opposite side of the table, helping talented students realize their college dreams.
 I founded HelpWithApps.com to help students maximize their chances for admission to the nation's most selective universities.
-This year, 19 (of 21) students with whom I worked in applying to "Ivy+" universities were admitted to one or more (including Princeton, Stanford, UChicago, Columbia, Duke, Dartmouth, and Yale).
+In 2020, 19 (of 21) students with whom I worked in applying to "Ivy+" universities were admitted to one or more (including Princeton, Stanford, UChicago, Columbia, Duke, Dartmouth, and Yale).
 And with each student, I look beyond universities' rankings to ensure the best possible academic, extracurricular, and cultural fit.
 I hope I can be part of your success story, too.

 I love sharing my knowledge and experience with students and their families.
 Above all, I love discovering a student's strengths, helping to overcome their weaknesses, and seeing the joy on their faces when they see their dreams realized with an acceptance to their favorite university.
 I hope I can share that with you and your family as well.